szager-chromium/rr/Building-And-Installing.md

 * VMWare Workstation 9: The default is for counter virtualization to be disabled.
 * Qemu: On QEMU command line use <pre>-cpu host</pre>
 * Libvirt: Specify CPU passthrough in domain XML definition:<pre>\<cpu mode='host-passthrough'/\></pre>
+* Digital Ocean: The only VPS provider known to work with RR.

 If rr isn't working at all, run `dmesg|grep PMU`.
 If you get output like
 ````